Fayetteville, North Carolina minor league baseball history

 Minor league baseball teams based in Fayetteville, North Carolina played between 1910 and 1956.
 Fayetteville teams played as members of the 1910 Eastern Carolina Association, the Eastern Carolina League in 1909, 1911, 1928 to 1929 and Carolina League from 1953 to 1956.
 The early minor league teams preceded today's Fayetteville Woodpeckers, who resumed minor league play in 2019, as members of the Carolina League.

-The Fayetteville Highlanders were minor league affiliates of the Philadelphia Athletics in 1953, Baltimore Orioles in 1955 and Cleveland Indians in 1956.
+The Fayetteville Hilanders were minor league affiliates of the Philadelphia Athletics in 1953, Baltimore Orioles in 1955 and Cleveland Indians in 1956.

 Jim Thorpe, Olympic Champion and Pro Football Hall of Fame member played for the 1910 Fayetteville Highlanders.

 History

 Beginning in 1909, Fayetteville first hosted minor league baseball, when the Fayetteville Highlanders joined the Eastern Carolina League, playing at Cape Fear Fairgrounds Park.
 The Fayetteville Highlanders continued as members of the Eastern Carolina League (1909, 1911, 1928–1929) and Eastern Carolina Association (1910).
 The Highlanders captured the 1910 Eastern Carolina Association Championship.
 Jim Thorpe, Olympic Champion and Pro Football Hall of Fame inductee played for the 1910 championship team.

 The Fayetteville Cubs (1946–1948) were members of the Coastal Plain League (1946) and Tri-State League (1947–1948), playing at Pittman Stadium.
 The Fayetteville Cubs were an affiliate of the Chicago Cubs and captured the 1948 Tri-State League Championship.

 In 1947, Rocky Marciano traveled to Fayetteville with friends to try out for the Fayetteville Cubs team.
 Marciano lasted three weeks before being cut from the team.
 He then returned home to Brockton, Massachusetts and began his professional boxing career.

 In 1949, the Fayetteville Scotties played as members of Tobacco State League.

 The Fayetteville Athletics began play in the 1950 Carolina League, finishing 47–106 in their first season.
 They were an affiliate of the Philadelphia Athletics (1950–1952).
 The Athletics had a regular season record of 59–79 in 1951 and 93–73 in 1952, finishing in seventh place both seasons.

 The 1953 Fayetteville Hilanders continued play in the Carolina league.
 The Hilanders captured Carolina League Championships in 1953 (86–51) and 1956 (78–71).
 The Hilanders were affiliates of the Philadelphia Athletics (1953), Baltimore Orioles (1955) and Cleveland Indians (1956).

 Minor league baseball returned in 1987 when the Fayetteville Generals began play as members of the Class A level South Atlantic League as a minor league affiliate of the Detroit Tigers.
 Today, the Fayetteville Woodpeckers are an affiliate of the Houston Astros and continue play as members of the Class A Carolina League.